Nutrition During and After Cancer Treatment

 Taste Changes During Cancer Therapy

-Taste changes can occur in people being treated for cancer with chemotherapy and/or radiation.
+Taste changes can be caused by some cancer treatments.
 This hand-out provides tips for managing taste changes associated with cancer and its treatment.

 Food Safety and Avoiding Foodborne Illness